 Biography

-Korean-born artist Eunice Kim is an internationally recognized printmaker whose work is found at the intersection of rigorous minimalist aesthetic, innovative technique, and singular commitment to sustainable methodologies.
+Eunice Kim is a Korean-born, Seattle-based printmaker whose work is found at the intersection of rigorous minimalist aesthetic, innovative technique, and singular commitment to sustainable methodologies.

 Raised by fastidious and strong-minded grandmother who had an immeasurable impact on her formation, Kim was transplanted to the US at age ten.
 She earned her BA from California State University Long Beach, followed by graduate studies at San Francisco State University and fellowship at Kala Art Institute in Berkeley.
-Best known for meticulously realized dot-based imagery, artist's newest series finds material and inspiration in reclaimed timber and gives it second life.
+Best known for meticulously realized dot-based imagery, artist's newest series finds material and inspiration in reclaimed timber.

-Widely exhibited both here and abroad, her works are held in public, private, and corporate collections worldwide and represented by galleries in Seattle, Portland, Bozeman, and Paris.
-She is a recipient of numerous awards, including 4Culture Grants, Alaska Percent for Art Commission, Artist Trust Grant for Artists' Progress, Arts Council for Long Beach Individual Artist Grant, Flemish Ministry of Culture Residency Award, Kala Art Institute Fellowship Award, The Puffin Foundation Grant, and Puffin Foundation West Grant.
+Widely exhibited both here and abroad, her works are held in public, private, and corporate collections worldwide and represented by galleries in Portland, Bozeman, and Paris.
+She is a recipient of numerous awards, including 4Culture Grants, Alaska Percent for Art Commission, Artist Trust Grant for Artist Projects, Arts Council for Long Beach Individual Artist Grant, Flemish Ministry of Culture Residency Award, Kala Art Institute Fellowship, The Puffin Foundation Grant, and Puffin Foundation West Grant.

-Kim lives and maintains studio in Cascade Mountain foothills of rural Seattle where forests, rivers, and wildlife abound.
+Kim lives and maintains studio in the Cascade Mountain foothills where forests, rivers, and wildlife abound.
 This proximity to the natural world deeply informs and facilitates her work.